better-auth/better-auth/README.md

 - **JWT-Based Authentication**: We won’t support JWT-based auth unless provided by a third-party plugin.
 - **Extensive Customization**: Our focus is on giving you opinionated, best-practice defaults, rather than enabling deep customization.
-- **Supporting Every Non-Node Runtime**: While we aim to support all JavaScript runtimes when possible, we won't sacrifice features and functionality just to accommodate non-Node runtimes.

 ## Contribution